datalad/datalad-next/docs/source/developer_guide/generator-runner.rst

 Although each subprocess usually has a defined path to termination, this might not work under error conditions.
 For example, if network connections are down or if file systems are not available a process might stall.
-Furthermore, the executed programs might contain bugs that keep it from exiting.
+Furthermore, the executed program might contain bugs that keep it from exiting.
 As a result some subprocesses might continue to execute after their termination condition was met.

 To ensure that subprocesses are actually terminated and that their exit status is read (which is required to prevent zombie-processes) we can use timeouts.